thunderhemu/Amperon-Data-Engineering-Take-Home-Test/Readme.md

 The system is automated using an internal Python scheduler and is built using Docker Compose for local, reproducible deployment.

 ## Getting Started
+## Architecture Overview

+The system consists of three Dockerized services:

+1. **PostgreSQL**
+   - Stores all weather data
+   - Uses a persistent volume so data survives container restarts

+2. **ETL Scheduler (Python)**
+   - Fetches data from the Tomorrow.io API
+   - Performs an initial bootstrap load on startup
+   - Continues execution on an hourly schedule

+3. **Jupyter Notebook**
+   - Used for querying and visualizing the data

+Each service is defined and orchestrated using `docker-compose.yml`.

 ### Prerequisites